Bad Powers

 History: The influence of the Lobbyists if felt in every corner of the universe, even where it isn't wanted or needed.

-Wild: You may show a potential ally any number of cards and offer them as a
+Wild1: You may show a potential ally any number of cards and offer them as a condition for their joining.

 Super: Other players may ally with you for free.